M-TH: 8:30 a.m.-4:30 p.m.

 - You may choose to return early from your leave.
 You or your advisor should send an email to HUB-TERM-LIST@LISTSERV.BUFFALO.EDU that contains your name, person number and semester you would like to return.
 You will then have their record updated and will be assigned an enrollment window.

 - Leaves of absences cannot be approved retroactively.
-If you left UB and did not have an official leave of absence or exceed the period approved for your leave, you will need to complete a Re-Entry Form (PDF) with the Office of Admissions.
+If you left UB and did not have an official leave of absence or exceed the period approved for your leave, you will need to complete an Admissions Re-Entry Form with the Office of Admissions.
 Upon readmission, you will be obligated to follow new academic policies and will have to reapply to your academic major department.

 If you are currently enrolled as a graduate student at UB but wish to leave the university temporarily, you may request a leave of absence.
 Leaves of absence may be granted for up to one year.
 Visit Policies & Procedures for more information on Leave of Absence for Graduate Students.